shakacode/react-webpack-rails-tutorial/client/README.md

 So don't use `yarn run gulp lint` yet.

-For now:

-    bin/lint

-Or (from either top level or within `client` directory)
+From either top level or within `client` directory

     yarn run lint